 "The Art Park of the World"

-Soon after Vicksburg National Military Park was established in 1899, the nation's leading architects and sculptors were commissioned to honor the soldiers and sailros who had fought in the campaign.
+Soon after Vicksburg National Military Park was established in 1899, the nation's leading architects and sculptors were commissioned to honor the soldiers and sailors that fought throughout the Vicksburg campaign.
 The park's earliest state memorial was dedicated in 1903, and more than 95% of the monuments that followed were erected prior to 1917.

 Please explore the links below for more detailed information on some of the more prominent memorials at Vicksburg.